Updated: December 18, 2025

 Buying a home in Braga

-Depending on your preferences and budget, you can buy reasonably priced real estate in Braga, be it an apartment, townhouse, or a bigger family home.
-Luxury property and villas are also available, and you can read more in our article Braga Portugal Real Estate.
+Depending on your preferences and budget, you can buy reasonably priced real estate in Braga, be it an apartment, a townhouse, or a bigger family home.
+Luxury properties and villas are also available, and you can read more in our article Braga, Portugal Real Estate.

 Buying property in Braga follows the same rules for foreigners as in the rest of Portugal, and you can find a detailed guide to everything you need to know in our Three Key Essentials To Buying Property in Portugal guide.